LivePersonInc/developer-center/pages/documents/MessagingChannels/ConnectorAPI/sendAPI/sendapi-create.md

 search: exclude
 ---

 The CONVERSATION method is a batch-endpoint (this means that one payload can contain several payloads).
 It takes a set of at least two JSON payloads.
 The order of the array is important, as the example shows, since Conversational Cloud expects to receive these payloads in that order.
 Returns an array of corresponding JSON payloads in the response.
-The most important value obtained by this endpoint is the `conversationId` which will be used for the following [SEND](sendapi-send.html) calls to LiveEngage.
+The most important value obtained by this endpoint is the `conversationId` which will be used for the following [SEND](sendapi-send.html) calls to Conversational Cloud.

 ### Getting Started